owenthereal/gotask/README.md

 where `Xxx` can be any alphanumeric string (but the first letter must not be in [a-z]) and serves to identify the task routine.
 The comments for the task function will be automatically parsed as the task's usage and help description:
 The first block of the comment is the usage and the rest is the description.

+## Compiling tasks

+`gotask` is able to compile defined tasks into a binary using `go build`.
+This is useful when you need to distribute your build executables.
+See `gotask -c` for details.

 ## Installation